ScriptRaccoon/CatDat/CONTRIBUTING.md

 - Use AI to support your workflow (e.g. by asking questions, getting suggestions, or creating snippets), not to generate complete features or large portions of code without your active involvement.
 - AI agents that autonomously generate or modify code are not allowed.
 Pull requests that are mainly written by AI agents will be closed.
-- AI can also be used to find proofs for properties of categories and functors, but they must be checked thoroughly and written in your own words.
+- AI can also be used to find proofs for properties of categorical structures, but they must be checked thoroughly and written in your own words.
 - AI may also be used to improve English writing (e.g. grammar, clarity, phrasing), particularly if you are not a native speaker.
 - Every line of code in a pull request must be understood by the person submitting it.
 - Pull request descriptions and commit messages must be written manually.
 AI-generated summaries are often superficial, meaningless, and do not tell the whole story.